MichaelCurrin/boris-the-babybot/README.md

 # Boris the BabyBot
+> Automation tool to run a simple Twitter bot

-> Create and post tweets using the Twitter API.
+- Twitter API.
+- Tweet from the command-line or with a cronjob.
+- Generate tweet message from your custom lists of messages, emojis and hashtags.

-This project could be modified easily to post for bot accounts but has been developed to tweet as the [Boris The BabyBot](https://twitter.com/boristhebabybot) Twitter account.
+This project could be modified easily to post for any given Twitter bot, thought this has been developed specifically to tweet as [Boris The BabyBot](https://twitter.com/boristhebabybot).

 ## Example Usage